orbeon/orbeon-forms-doc/Form-Runner-~-Wizard-View.md

 [SINCE Orbeon Forms 4.9]

-By default, forward and back navigation, as well as changing page with the table of contents, can be done freely.

-The wizard also supports a "validated" mode, where forward navigation is dependent on whether form fields are valid.
-In this mode:
+The wizard supports two mode:

+- the *free* mode (which is the default mode)
+- the *validated* mode

+When using the free mode, you can freely:

+- go back to the preceding page
+- go forward to the next page
+- change page from the table of contents

+When using the validated mode:

-- as in the "free" mode, you can freely go back to a previous page
+- you can freely go back to the preceding page
-- unlike the "free" mode, you can only go forward if
+- but you can only go forward to the next page if
-  - there are no errors on the preceding and current page
+  - there are no errors on all preceding pages as well as the current page
   - or if you have already visited the next page
-- the table of contents only allow you to select pages you have already visited
+- the table of contents only allow you to navigate to pages you have already visited

-The following property controls the behavior:
+The following property enables the validated mode:

 ```xml
 <property